-Bavaria has a leading position in hydropower, solar and geothermal power in Germany and holds a second place on electricity generation from bioenergy.
+Bavaria has a leading position in hydropower, solar and geothermal power in Germany and holds second place in electricity generation from bioenergy.
 At approximately 16.2%, the share of renewable energies in 2014 in Bavaria's primary energy consumption is significantly higher than Germany's national average.

 The goal of the Bavarian energy policy is to increase the share of RE in gross electricity production until 2025 to 70%.
-For the share of RE in overall energy consumption, the target value of 20% until 2025 has been defined.
-According to the Bavarian Energy Programme (StmWi 2016) the share of RE in gross electricity production has been increased from 25.9 % (2010) to 36.2 %.
+For the share of RE in overall energy consumption, a target value of 20% has been defined for 2025.
+According to the Bavarian Energy Programme (StmWi 2016) the share of RE in gross electricity production has been increased from 25.9% (2010) to 36.2%.
 (2014).
-It means a significant increase of around 40 % within 4 years (Figure 2.1.2-10).
+It means a significant increase of around 40% within 4 years (Figure 2.1.2-10).